-So, to celebrate our favourite chilly time of the year, we’ve put together some of the most magical winter walks in Liverpool, just in time for Christmas.
+So, to celebrate our favourite chilly time of the year, we’ve found some of the most magical winter walks in Liverpool, just in time for Christmas.

 Beginning with our favourite, Sefton Park is a beloved space in Liverpool and the perfect destination for a Christmas walk with your loved ones.

-There are lots of beautiful walking routes you can take around Sefton, you can either make your own trail up through the 235 acres, or follow the perimeter and get the best views of a the frosty lake on the Aigburth side of the park and the stunning Palm House.
+There are lots of beautiful walking routes you can take around Sefton.
+Choose to make your own trail up through the 235 acres, or follow the perimeter and get the best views of the frosty lake on the Aigburth side of the park and the stunning Palm House.